Fairfield Academy: Fairfield Medical College

 From early in its existence, the academy had several instructors in medical subjects, including anatomy, pharmacy, medicine, surgery, and obstetrics.

 In 1812, 43 students were studying medical subjects, so the Academy applied for a charter as a medical college in order to be able to grant M.D. degrees to its students.
 The charter was granted in 1812 under the name of "The College of Physicians and Surgeons of the Western District of New York," but the institution was commonly known as the Fairfield Medical College.
 This was the second medical college to be chartered in the state of New York, and the 11th in the United States.
-The faculty was composed of eminent physicians and physician-instructors; the College acquired an excellent reputation.
+The faculty was composed of physicians and physician-instructors; the College acquired an excellent reputation.
 By 1833, the school had over 200 students, and over its life it granted more than 600 M.D. degrees; 18 of these students went on to become professors in other medical colleges.
 The first medical instructors at Geneva Medical College in Geneva, New York were connected with the medical school at Fairfield.
-Of the five members of the faculty of the Geneva Medical College, who transferred to the Syracuse University Medical College upon its establishment in 1871, at least three had received their medical training at Fairfield.
 Fairfield Medical College closed in 1840, due to competition from other medical colleges opening in New York and surrounding states.